 Yen is from Vietnam and joins our blogger community after completing her CMA exam in Sep 2015.
 Yen reflects on her journey with blog posts every Monday.

 Hello everyone again,

-I read Willey book step by step, topic by topic, section by section.
-I practiced multiple choice questions right after I finished reading one topic to make sure I understand and remember what I have just read.
-When I finished one section, I practiced multiple choice as the whole section.
+I read the book step by step, topic by topic, section by section.
+I practiced multiple-choice questions right after I finished reading one topic to make sure I understand and remember what I have just read.
+When I finished one section, I practiced multiple-choice as the whole section.

-Sometimes I finished one section such as section A and scored well in the multiple choice in that section.
+Sometimes I finished one section such as section A and scored well in the multiple-choice for that section.
 I continued to another section such as B, finished section B. Then I recognized that I forgot many things in section A. In case you also get into this situation, don’t be upset.
 I bet after practicing again about 20 questions in Section A, you will remember all.
-I’d like to say, practicing multiple choice questions is the most important for every one to pass the CMA exam.
+I’d like to say, practicing multiple-choice questions is the most important for everyone to pass the CMA exam.
 Please remember that you must review frequently.
-I used to practice multiple choice questions again and again.
+I used to practice multiple-choice questions again and again.

 Keep on trying — achievements do not come easy!
 If you have any questions, please feel free to write down your comment.
 I am willing to help.

 Wishing you all a nice week.
 See you again.

 Note from Stephanie

 Thanks for sharing this very realistic situation where we felt good about a section, only to find that we forget most of the concepts a few days later.
 I also find that with practice on a regular basis, concepts start to sink in.